Aija Mallkalns, Edgars Mallkalns

 The data indicates that 22 respondents are interested in learning to weave and acquire a drawloom.
 The main reason for learning these skills is the desire to weave complex patterns and cloth for patterned Zemgale skirts.

 Importance in Community Life

-In modern crafts, the towed device has a crucial role in the earthquake of Zemgale.
-Therefore, the name of the element is also selected for it: “The earthquake of Zemgale-patterned brunches with the towed device.”
-Other types of complex and patterned fabrics such as blankets and tablecloths can also be woven with the towed device, but these works are more typical of other handicraft.
-In Zemgale, the emphasis is placed directly on the weaving of the characters.
+Drawlooms are crucial in the weaving of Zemgale patterned skirts.
+The name of the element was chosen to reflect this: “The Weaving of Patterned Zemgale Skirts Using Drawlooms.”
+Other types of complex and patterned fabrics such as blankets and tablecloths can also be woven with drawlooms, but this type of work is more characteristic of other regions.
+In Zemgale, the emphasis is on weaving patterned skirt fabrics.

 Inheritance and Transmission

 Research to date has not shown evidence of any particular modes of transmitting skills associated with the drawloom.
 We can assume that prior to the Soviet occupation weaving skills among were handed down from generation to generation as they were among other artisans through study with experienced masters, but since the early twentieth-century they were also learned in trade schools.
 The history and transmission of trade skills (including weaving) are discuss in great details in Aina Alsupe’s book “Audēji Vidzemē” [Weavers in Vidzeme] (Rīga: Zinātne, 1982).

 Folk art studios have become important sites where traditions were safeguarded and nurtured and they continue to do so today.
 One prominent Folk Art Master, crafter, teacher, and author was Ilga Madre (1921–2002), who was until 2002 the director of the Ģ. Eliass Jelgava History and Art Museum’s Folk Art Studio “Atspole.”
 She wrote nine books about handicrafts, including “Aušana,” where she described the assembly and preparation of a drawloom.